Visualize the impact of atmospheric opacity on rover instruments to help scientists reduce mission planning time.

 Narrow down the scope earlier, especially with technical projects

 After the research phase, our project scope wasn't entire well-defined.
 We didn't foresee that such a technical project would require a much smaller scope.
-This caused the team to conduct a secondary round of research in parallel with the ideation process in order to identify best uses cases for the tool.
+This caused the team to conduct a second round of research in parallel with the ideation process in order to identify best uses cases for the tool.

 Integrate with existing tools